quantumquantara-arch/aureon/evercycle-codex/evercycle_changelog.md

   - Foundational Release

 Description:
-  The Evercycle Codex is formally established as the unified temporal intelligence system for Aureon, NexLevelAI, and the Quantara ecosystem.
+  The Evercycle Codex is formally established as the unified temporal intelligence system for the Aureon ecosystem.

   Includes:
   - full schema and API